Article

 What is RZLT?

-The primary objective of RZLT is not to increase the Government’s tax revenue but rather to aid Ireland’s housing shortage by encouraging the use of zoned land for development.
+The primary objective of RZLT is to alleviate Ireland’s housing shortage by encouraging the use of zoned land for development.
 However, due to the broad nature of the legislation, it may result in significant recurring tax filing requirements and potential tax liabilities for many landowners.

 Land subject to RZLT and liable persons